kmarkley/Indigo-State-Tree-Actions/README.md

 For every combination of states and contexts, both an enter Action Group and an exit Action Group may be executed.

-So again in the example above, when switching from the 'Work' state to the 'Wake' state when dark, the following Action Groups may be executed:
+So again in the example above, when switching from the 'Work' state to the 'Wake' state when dark, the following Action Groups might be executed:

 	Global Enter
-	Exit 'Work/Dark'
+	Exit Work/Dark
-	Exit 'Work'
+	Exit Work
-	Exit 'Away/Dark'
+	Exit Away/Dark
-	Exit 'Away'
+	Exit Away
-	Enter 'Home'
+	Enter Home
-	Enter 'Home/Dark'
+	Enter Home/Dark
-	Enter 'Wake'
+	Enter Wake
-	Enter 'Wake/Dark'
+	Enter Wake/Dark
 	Global Exit

 Importantly, ***any Action Group that does not exist will be silently skipped***.